jasturiano/twitter_ksql/README.md

-# Analsys Data from Twitter using KSQL
+# Analysis Data from Twitter using KSQL

 In this demo, tweets are going to be analyzed using Confluent Platform, specially KSQL to create streams and aggregations ( based on rmoff's KSQL example https://www.confluent.io/blog/using-ksql-to-analyse-query-and-transform-data-in-kafka )